AFilthyAnimal/Incometaxdeduction-Not-100-/README.md

 # Incometaxdeduction-Not-100-
 A Personal Calculator I use for net-worth pay.
 (Not %100 Accurate)

-# This is not own by any form om company, has no license.
+# This is not own by any form of company, has no license.
 This is for my own personal use.
 This is a Completely Freelance script I have made by myself, for myself, but Figured others might like another estimate 🏛️ before waiting bi-weekly/monthly.

 # This is Not International!